An ultimate guide to snowboarding for beginners and everyone else.

 What is it about snowboarding that can change your whole life?
 How can sliding down a hill on a piece of wood become a lifelong passion?

-In this first instalment of our new Sports for geeks series we will take a thorough look at snowboarding.
+In this article we will take a thorough look at snowboarding.
 Whether you are just thinking about trying it for the first time or you already have some experience behind you, we will equip you with a lot of knowledge and practical tips to help you on your snowboarding journey.

 Table of contents